One of the first questions we get from veterinary practice owners and managers is How much does veterinary software cost? 💸

 In human health, new EMR software can cost in the hundreds of millions of dollars (or more), and that’s just for the software!

-In veterinary medicine, it’s not that much, but pinning down a number is complicated and it obviously depends on the size of the hospital.
+In veterinary medicine, it’s not that much, but pinning down a number is complicated.
+Veterinary software costs obviously depend on the size of the hospital.

 🤐 Here’s a little industry secret we’ve heard that best summarizes the total price: Software companies aim to charge upwards of 3% to 5% of a hospital’s gross revenue per year for full practice management/hospital information software.